stgreenb/webex-xml-nodejs/README.md

-# Interacting with the Webex XML API from NodeJS
+# Interacting with the Webex XML API from NodeJS/JavaScript

 In this tutorial we are going to spend some time interacting with the Webex XML API from Node JS.
 If you are studying for your [DevWBX certification](https://www.cisco.com/c/en/us/training-events/training-certifications/exams/current-list/devwbx-300-920.html), this tutorial may help you along the way.